🇫🇷

 Ideal Possible Avoid

 The Pyrénées high routes open around mid-June — snow lingers on north-facing tracks well into May.
 The Alps are similar: lower forest tracks are rideable from April, but anything above 1,800 m is reliably clear only from late June.
-September is excellent — cooler temperatures, dry trails, no summer traffic.
-October is still fine for the south and lower elevations; the high routes close again with the first serious snowfall, usually late October to November.
+The Massif Central opens in May.
+Provence and the Cévennes ride from March through November.
+September is the universal sweet spot — cooler temperatures, dry trails, no summer traffic.
+October is still fine south of the Loire; the high routes close with the first serious snowfall, usually late October to mid-November.
+Summer fire bans restrict forest entry in the south (especially July–mid-September) on high-risk days.

 Practical